 The global COVID-19 pandemic posed severe challenges to local authorities and pushed them into immediate action.
 The pandemic not only burdened health systems, but had disruptive effects on other social systems such as education or the local economy.
 We believe that Social and Solidarity Economy ecosystems (SSE ecosystems) can play a critical role in supporting local governments to respond to these challenges.

-RRR wants to support local authorities in improving cross-sectoral collaboration with SSE ecosystems and in tapping into the solutions and social innovations provided by SSE ecosystems and social enterprises.
+RRR supported local authorities in improving cross-sectoral collaboration with SSE ecosystems and in tapping into the solutions and social innovations provided by SSE ecosystems and social enterprises.

-The 9 selected cities are joined and supported by our consortium members that comprise international city networks, SSE support organizations and renowned universities and research organizations.
+The 9 selected cities were joined and supported by our consortium members that comprise international city networks, SSE support organizations and renowned universities and research organizations.

 1) Any local or metropolitan authorities located in one of the EU countries, the UK, Brazil, Canada, Mexico and the United States.

 2) With a population of 200.000+ inhabitants.

 3) Committed to collaborating with SSE ecosystems and initiatives to tackle COVID-related challenges and with a policy focus in this area.